sharaku17/sentence_clustering/README.md

 # cluster-statements
-A small streamlit app to visualize the output of sentence clustering

-This is an accompaniment to the article: [Using Bert Sentence Embeddings, TSNE and KMeans to visualize and Explore Statements](https://sam-black.medium.com/using-bert-sentence-embeddings-t-sne-and-k-means-to-visualize-and-explore-statements-1c277a6c161a)
+Streamlit Application for my Masterthesis.
+Application presents data of sentence embeddings using pre trained language models such as BERT and MPNET and clustering them with different algorithms

-A **live version** of this app is available [here](https://cluster-demo.herokuapp.com/)
+A **live version** of this app is available [here](https://fierce-bastion-17125.herokuapp.com/)

 # Installation
 From the root of this repository, run